A.W. Lymn

 For a fire person/police officer:

-• Incorporate any honors or traditions that their department has established.
+• Incorporate any honours or traditions that their department has established.

-• Use fire trucks or police vehicles in the procession.
+• Use fire engines or police vehicles in the procession.

 • Have bagpipers play at the visitation or service.